Children aged 16 years and under must be accompanied by a parent or guardian, who will take full responsibility for

 On the Beat reserve the right to combine or split any age sections from what they have originally advertised in the programme.

 Our qualified scrutineer will use the ‘skating system’ to analyse the adjudicators marks.
 Six dancers will be selected from preliminary rounds into a final round.
 All finalists will be presented with a trophy at our prize presentation.
 Occasionally you may see 5, 7 or 8 dancers in a final.
 This is sometimes the outcome when using this form of marks analysis.

 Set Routine Solos

 It is understood that there might be a slight difference in interpretation of routines but please try to match them as closely as possible to how your teacher shows them.

 Freestyle Street Dance Solos

 Breaking footwork such as 6 step/coffee grinder is permitted at any level however please see details below on tricks/ freezes/ acrobatics in each section.
 Judges are made aware of these rules at the start of each competition and advised not to mark dancers not following our guidelines on this.

 Class member solos

-Anyone who has not entered an open competition before in Street Dance.
+Anyone who has not entered the freestyle category at any Street Dance competition before.
 No acrobatics/flips/freezes/worm permitted in any round.